Most Active Stories

 COLBERT: I think it's - you know, we have this idea in our mind that there's a separation of church and state in America, which I think is a good thing.
 And we extend that to our politics.
 Like it's not just church and state, but it's also there's a separation of religion and politics.
 But of course, there - there isn't.

 You know, every president says God bless America at the end of the State of the Union Address, and everybody, every candidate, you know, is quoting some form of the Old or the New Testament in speeches to try to make their own moral points.

-And - but we don't think of - at least I didn't think of, as a preacher or a priest or a rabbi or a mom, for that matter, endorsing from the pulpit, you know.
-And I was fascinated by the idea that these guys were going to force the issue because they've done this for five years.
+And - but we don't think of - at least I didn't think of, as a preacher or a priest or a rabbi or imam, for that matter, endorsing from the pulpit, you know.
+And I was fascinated by the idea that these guys were going to force the issue - because they've done this for five years.
 This isn't the first year they've done it.
-Now they're videotaping it and sending it to the IRS to just try to poke the hornet's nest of the IRS and say please take us to court because they're trying to get this forced into a court case because they think they can win.
+Now they're videotaping it and sending it to the IRS to just try to poke the hornet's nest of the IRS and say please take us to court, because they're trying to get this forced into a court case because they think they can win.